 This means that 93% read the title of your native ad.
 This is the first step in deciding whether to click on the title and read the entire content on your site.
 If they don’t even notice the ad (banner blindness), you won’t get any traffic to your site.

-One of the main reasons why native advertising has such a high CTR is because visitors to a news site read them.
+One of the main reasons why native advertising has generally a higher CTR is because visitors on news site observes them, reads the headline and can react on the headline.

 The traditional saying “a picture is worth a thousand words” is not so true in marketing.
 It can be difficult to demonstrate the benefits, services or technical features of a company’s products with a single image in a banner ad.